The-Osint-Toolbox/OSINT-Browser-Extensions/README.md

 # OSINT-Browser-Extensions
 <p>The browser extension listed on this page are available on Chrome Web Store.
 You may not find all the extension available on Firefox.</p>
-<p>Ensure that you are happy with what each extension does and the privacy & OPSEC implications.</p>
+<p>Ensure that you are happy with what each extension does and the privacy & OPSEC implications.
+These extensions are not recommendations and other extensionsare available that will do similar tasks.</p>
 <br></br>
 <table>
     <tr>